ggill24/HorribleSubsTorrentDownloader-master/README.md

 3. Place PhantomJS into that folder

-4. Rerun the program and a firewall prompt will appear asking for permission for PhantomJS
+4. Rerun the program and a firewall prompt will appear

-5. You must allow it for it to work
+5. You must allow as the program uses PhantomJS to retrieve and download the anime episodes

 I suggest tracking an anime from episode 2 onwards as horriblesubs sometimes creates multiple names for episode 1 ex: 1v1 1v2 which this program cant distinguish as of yet.